xliu117/Leetcode/Google/LC222. Count Complete Tree Nodes/readme.md

 so the total number of the tree is: number of nodes on the last level + 2^(level) -1;

-using binary search, instead of checking the existence of all 2^d possible leafs, one could use binary search and check \log(2^d) = dlog(2 d)=d leafs only.
+using binary search, instead of checking the existence of all 2^d possible leafs, one could use binary search and check log(2^d) = d leafs only.